ShotaKitazawa/etcd-injector/README.md

 ### About

-recursive copy & replace json value of etcd
+recursive copy & inject (or replace) json value of etcd

 ![comcept](./images/comcept.png)